munificent/craftinginterpreters/book/hash-tables.md

 ^code max-load (2 before, 1 after)

-This is how we manage the table's load factor.
+This is how we manage the table's <span name="75">load</span> factor.
 We don't grow when the capacity is completely full.
-Instead, we grow the array before then, when the array becomes at least <span name="75">75%</span> full.
+Instead, we grow the array before then, when the array becomes at least 75% full.

 <aside name="75">

-75% is a fairly common load factor.
-Some hash tables go higher, some lower, depending on the specific hash function, collision handling strategy and other constraints.

-I didn't do a *ton* of profiling for this specific implementation because it's hard to define what a "real world" data set even *is* for a toy language like Lox.
-Don't put too much stock in this number.
-When you build your own hash tables, spend a little time tweaking the load factor and see what it does to your performance.

-**todo: overlap**
+Ideal max load factor varies based on the hash function, collision-handling strategy, and typical keysets you'll see.
+Since a toy language like Lox doesn't have "real world" data sets, it's hard to optimize this, and I picked 75% somewhat arbitrarily.
+When you build your own hash tables, benchmark and tune this.

 </aside>